Shaiful-SystemA/SLAE/README.md

 Repository for the SLAE exam
 Student **SLAE-xxx**
 [http://www.securitytube-training.com/online-courses/securitytube-linux-assembly-expert/](http://www.securitytube-training.com/online-courses/securitytube-linux-assembly-expert/)

+What is the SLAE?
+The SecurityTube Linux Assembly Expert (SLAE) is an online course and certification which focuses on teaching the basics of 32-bit assembly language for the Intel Architecture (IA-32) family of processors on the Linux platform and applying it to Infosec.
+Once we are through with the basics, we will look at writing shellcode, encoders, decoders, crypters and other advanced low level applications.

 You will find the articles related to this repo in the **certification** section on my [blog](https://xxx/):